geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 The second one is really slower.

 ##### **Geohot or Chenyu** [[00:52:10](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3130)]
-Oh, the simple Matmall one?
+Oh, the simple matmul one?
 Yeah.
 Oh, I see.